-With nearly 150 lawyers in Washington, DC, New York, NY, Los Angeles, CA and Orange County, CA focused on financial services law, BuckleySandler helps our clients turn legal, regulatory and legislative challenges into business opportunities.
+With more than 150 lawyers in Washington, DC, Los Angeles, New York, Chicago, and London focused on financial services law, BuckleySandler helps our clients turn legal, regulatory and legislative challenges into business opportunities.

 Our practice includes the defense of leading banks, financial services firms and other companies and their executives in class actions, complex civil litigation, and arbitration proceedings.
 We defend clients in cases involving allegations of discrimination, predatory lending, unfair competition and deceptive trade acts and practices, fraud, false statements, false claims, and breach of contract, as well as other claimed violations of regulations and laws governing their business activities, including: